 Although I could see what Jen was saying, this issue had never been an important one for me.
 The only thing that mattered to me when I was investigating Catholicism was doctrine.
 How the Church exercises disciplinary authority over its members is a valuable topic to discuss, I thought, and certainly one where legitimate criticism can be made against many Catholic bishops and priests, but it is not one that I considered to be a foundational issue.

 For instance, perhaps a priest should call out a local politician who publicly professes beliefs in direct contradiction to Catholic doctrine—for example, in favor of legal abortion.
-But if he failed to do so, that didn’t mean that the teachings of the Catholic Church were false.
-It just meant a priest failed to do his duty.
+But if he fails to do so, that doesn’t mean that the teachings of the Catholic Church are false.
+It just means that a priest failed to do his duty.
 (Or perhaps the priest called out the politician privately, or in some other way we weren’t aware of.)

 I responded to Jen that, historically, the Church has used disciplines like excommunication more liberally than has been done in recent decades.
 And I agree with her that discipline should have the medicinal effect of bringing the sinner to repentance and return to full communion with Christ and his Church.
 But I emphasized that this was not a doctrinal issue.

 I then brought the question back around to authority, the central issue: